rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 ## Configure Gnome Terminal to use RVM

-To always use RVM's version of ruby in Gnome Terminal, run the following as msfdev:
+Gnome Terminal is a jerk and doesn't make your shell a login shell by default, so RVM won't work there without a config tweak.
+To always use RVM's version of ruby in Gnome Terminal, run the following as your non-root user:

 ```
 gconftool-2 --set --type boolean /apps/gnome-terminal/profiles/Default/login_shell true